-Do not consider security of glazing in isolation.
-Look at your security in a joined-up way and consider other potential weak points in the building perimeter
+Rather than installing security of glazing in isolation, review security arrangements holistically, and consider whether there are other potential weak points in the building perimeter.
+Other points of consideration include:

-- When choosing a type of glass best suited to your security requirements, do not overlook the need to comply with any requirements that may relate to fire precautions or life safety - Do not place undue 'blind' faith in double glazing as a security measure, as this uses normal float glass and does not significantly improve the security - Glazing rebates should be considered and need to be deep enough to adequately hold any 'improved' glazing material in place, e.g. laminated glass usually requires a minimum rebate of 15mm to ensure it remains in place when under attack - Glazing should ideally be internally fixed into its frame.
-Externally fixed glazing is inevitably more vulnerable to removal, and if glazing is externally fixed, you should be aware that:
+- When choosing a glass for security purposes, do not overlook the need to comply with any requirements that may relate to fire precautions or life safety. - Double glazing may not be suited for security purposes.
+Double glazed units typically use standard float glass which does not provide enhanced security ratings. - Glazing rebates should be considered and need to be deep enough to adequately hold any 'improved' glazing material in place, e.g. laminated glass usually requires a minimum rebate of 15mm to ensure it remains in place during a security breach event. - Glazing should ideally be internally fixed into its frame.
+Externally fixed glazing is more vulnerable to removal, and if glazing is externally fixed, you should be aware that: - ✓ Putty or glazing compound is soft when new and requires considerable time to harden.

-Putty or glazing compound is soft when new and requires considerable time to harden Note: Once the glazing compound is hardened and provided it and the frame remain in good condition, puttied glazing is usually difficult to remove - Beading strips may be inherently weak.
-In any event they derive their strength from the means and number of fixings - The use of glass sealant or security glazing tape can improve the security of external beading - Glazed openings should have locks and catches fitted, which should be strong enough and arranged to withstand being prized open from the outside or should the glazing be broken being opened from the inside
+Note: Once the glazing compound is hardened and provided it and the frame remain in good condition, puttied glazing is usually difficult to remove.

+- ✓ Beading strips may be inherently weak.
+In any event they derive their strength from the means and number of fixings. - The use of glass sealant or security glazing tape can improve the security of external beading. - Glazed openings should be fitted with suitable locks and catches fitted, strong enough and arranged to withstand being forced from the outside, or should the glazing be broken, from the inside.

-Refer to the two Aviva Loss Prevention Standards on Security Doors and Windows and Locks which provide further quidance in this area.
+Refer to Aviva Loss Prevention Standards Security - Doors and Windows and Other Barriers and Security - Locks for further guidance.